joyent/joyent-gerrit/docs/operator/README.md

 The containers representing the service are automatically located by name (e.g., "gerrit-appserver") using the "docker" tool.

-To create a new _test_ production deployment from a backup, you could run:
+To create a new test environment from a backup, you would typically run:

+    crrestore -c CLIENT_ID -s CLIENT_SECRET ./2016-06-12-0

+where CLIENT\_ID and CLIENT\_SECRET come from a GitHub oauth application that you've set up for testing.
+This is necessary because the GitHub application configuration specifies what server it's for (e.g., https://cr.joyent.us) and redirects clients to that server, so you cannot use the same one for testing that we use in production.

+For a production deployment, you'd leave out the "-c" and "-s" flags and add "-p" (for "production").
+It's recommended that you use "-n gerritDATESTAMP" to create a unique group of containers.
+If you do this, you'll have to manually tag the nginx image with the appropriate CNS service name.
+Here's what the whole process looks like for a production deployment.

+    # Stop the current appserver to get a consistent backup.
+    docker stop gerritOLDDATE-appserver

+    # Back up the existing deployment to a local directory.
+    ./bin/crbackup -n gerritOLDDATE ../backups/NEWDATE

+    # Deploy a new stack from the backup.
+    ./bin/crrestore -p -n gerritNEWDATE ../backups/NEWDATE

     #
+    # Test the new stack.
+Update your /etc/hosts to point cr.joyent.us at
+    # the public IP for the frontdoor container and then access the browser
+    # interface.
+Validate any changes you want.
+Note that by the time you're
-    # Create a production-like deployment called "gerrit-staging" from the
+    # doing a production deployment, you likely have already validated the
-    # backup in "./2016-06-12-0".
+    # changes in a testing deployment, so this is just a sanity check.
     #
-    crrestore -p -n gerrit-staging ./2016-06-12-0

-To replace the real production deployment, you could specify "-n gerrit" instead, which will cause the nginx image to have the right CNS name that cr.joyent.us points to.
-A better approach (that doesn't require clobbering the existing deployment) would be to let "crrestore" pick its own prefix and manually tag the nginx image with the appropriate CNS service.
-Obviously, we need some tooling for this.
+    # When you're ready, verify that the new frontdoor container has
+    # a CNS service name "gerritNEWDATE":
+    #
+    triton instance tag list gerritNEWDATE-frontdoor

+    # Now add the CNS service name "gerrit" as well.
+    triton instance tag set gerritNEWDATE-frontdoor \
+        triton.cns.services=gerritNEWDATE,gerrit

+    # Now shut down the old containers.
+    docker stop gerritOLDDATE-{frontdoor,postgres}

+    #
+    # Wait for cr.joyent.us to point to the new public IP.
+The TTL on
+    # cr.joyent.us is long, but the CNAME it points to should update within 30
+    # seconds.
+    #

 **Note:** the SSL certificate for the nginx container is not currently part of the backup/restore process, so it will always try to generate a new certificate when you redeploy it.
 This generally won't work unless you're deploying a production version, and even then it won't work until after "cr.joyent.us" points to the new nginx container.

-To create a new test environment from a backup, you would typically run:

-    crrestore -c CLIENT_ID -s CLIENT_SECRET ./2016-06-12-0

-where CLIENT\_ID and CLIENT\_SECRET come from a GitHub oauth application that you've set up for testing.
+At that point, it _should_ work, but we've seen cases where it didn't.
+In that case, try "docker exec" into the frontdoor container and send SIGHUP to the nginx process.

 ## References